aigul-ermak/NestBloggerAuthAPIPostgresSQL/README.md

 - **Token-based Authentication**: Session management with refresh tokens.
 - **Device Management**: Track and manage sessions across multiple devices for added security.
 - **Database**: PostgreSQL for reliable and scalable data storage.

+## API Documentation

+## Getting Started

+These instructions will help you set up and run the project on your local machine.

+### Prerequisites

+- Node.js
+- NestJS CLI (optional, for easier development)
+- PostgreSQL